cysouw/diathesis/review/reviewLSP.md

 - p.
 344 11.20b What about Das Haus blieb monatelang unverkauft, trotz aller Bemühungen der Makler?
 I think such sentences are acceptable and show that bleiben and the infinitive do not form a single word.

 > The *un‑* prefix is a sure sign of a depictive secondary predicate, as discussion in Chapter 10.
-Please note that *bleiben+Partizip* should be clearly differentiated from *bleiben+Infinitiv*, although they are of course related.
+Please note that *bleiben+Partizip* should be clearly differentiated from *bleiben+In­fi­ni­tiv*, although they are of course related.
 And, whether or not this is a single word is really an uninteresting question.
 I just notice it, because more German speakers are very specific about their ideas of orthography.

 - p.
 345 11.23c Punctuation mark is missing.